codewithhades/spring-boot-basic-setup/README.md

 It provides production-ready features like metrics or health-checks and simplifies the build configuration overall.

-In this example you can check how to build and run a Spring Boot application with the basics
+In this example you can check how to build and run a Spring Boot application with the basics.

 ## Requirements